-A. Declaration of Conformity (DoC) to EU Regulation 1275/2008 as required by EU Directive 2009/125/EC.
-The DoC must include:

-i.
-Name and address of the manufacturer or of its authorized representative;

-ii.
-A description of the model sufficient for unambiguous identification;

-iii.
-Where appropriate, the references of the harmonized standards applied;

-iv.
-Where appropriate, the other technical standards and specifications used;

-v.
-Where appropriate, the reference to other EU Community legislation providing for the affixing of the CE mark that is applied;

-vi.
-Identification and signature of the person empowered to bind the manufacturer or its authorized representative.

-B. Statement indicating which energy efficiency tier (or both) the DoC applies to (see the first two paragraphs of this section for energy efficiency tier information), and

-C. The technical documentation showing efficiency data must be provided.
-The technical documentation must meet the requirements of Annex IV of EU Commission Regulation No 1275/2008.
+- A. Declaration of Conformity (DoC) to EU Regulation 1275/2008 as required by EU Directive 2009/125/EC.
+The DoC must include: - i.
+Name and address of the manufacturer or of its authorized representative; - ii.
+A description of the model sufficient for unambiguous identification; - iii.
+Where appropriate, the references of the harmonized standards applied; - iv.
+Where appropriate, the other technical standards and specifications used; - v.
+Where appropriate, the reference to other EU Community legislation providing for the affixing of the CE mark that is applied; - vi.
+Identification and signature of the person empowered to bind the manufacturer or its authorized representative. - B. Statement indicating which energy efficiency tier (or both) the DoC applies to (see the first two paragraphs of this section for energy efficiency tier information), and - C. The technical documentation showing efficiency data must be provided.
+The technical documentation must meet the requirements of Annex IV of EU Commission Regulation No

+1275/2008.
 For Israel, testing must be conducted at an approved Standards Institute of Israel (SII) testing facility in Israel and the results provided to Lenovo.

-2.11.4 External Power Supplies, Adapters and Chargers 2.11.4.1 Requirements for USA/ Australia/ New Zealand Definitions end use product, is connected to the end-use product via removable or hard wired male/female electrical connection, cable, cord or other wiring, and has a nameplate output power less than or equal to 250 watts.
+2.11.4 External Power Supplies, Adapters and Chargers 2.11.4.1 Requirements for USA/ Australia/ New Zealand Definitions

+External Power Supply (EPS) - A single voltage external AC to DC or AC to AC power supply is a device designed to convert line voltage AC input to a lower AC or DC voltage, converting to only 1 AC or DC output at a time, is sold with or intended to be used with a separate end-use product that constitutes the primary load, is contained in a separate physical enclosure from the end use product, is connected to the end-use product via removable or hard wired male/female electrical connection, cable, cord or other wiring, and has a nameplate output power less than or equal to 250 watts.
 Please note, for Australia and New Zealand only, these countries have an additional phrase for the definition of an EPS.
 The EPS must have an input from a mains supply.
 The EPS must have an integral mains plug to be within scope of the Australia/NZ requirements.